-This is an intermediate course for those who have taken VA 116.
-Continuing study of all aspects of ceramics is the primary focus, including problem solving and the development of ideas.
-Secondary topics will be the history, development and aesthetics of ceramic vessels and sculpture.
-Class time will be devoted to lectures / demonstrations / critiques / discussions and studio work.
-Students are encouraged to determine a specific area of interest to pursue.
+This is an intermediate course for those who have taken ART 115 or 116.
+Continuing study of all aspects of ceramics is the primary focus.
+Students are required to determine specific projects to pursue.
 Credit will vary from 1 to 3 by individual contract.
 This class may be taken more than once for a total of no more than 6 credits.
 Each semester.
-Prerequisite: VA 116.
+Prerequisite: VA 115 or 116.

-ART 200 Ceramics Practicum 1 Cr.
+ART 200 Ceramics Practicum 1 Cr

 Students can earn one credit by participating in ceramics.
-A minimum of thirty (30) hours of participation is required for each hour of credit.
+A minimum of 30 hours of participation is required for each hour of credit.
 The student will be given specific training and assignments in the technical operation of a ceramics studio.
-Students may earn a total of three (3) credits in three (3) separate semesters.
-Prerequisites: VA 116 and consent of instructor.
+Students may earn a total of 3 credits in 3 separate semesters.
+Prerequisites: ART 114 or 116 and consent of instructor.

-ART 201 Acrylic Painting 3 Cr.
+ART 201 Acrylic Painting 3 Cr

 An introduction to methods of painting with acrylics.
-Emphasis on composition, color theory, and concept.
+Emphasis on composition, color theory, and technique.
 Demonstrations in transparent and opaque techniques with a variety of subject matter are included.
 Experience in drawing and/or design is highly recommended.
 See Studio Class Schedule.
 Spring semester.